-- graduate application - official Academic Transcripts from all colleges and universities attended - official academic transcripts from all colleges and universities attended that indicates the applicant has completed a Master of Science (Nursing) degree with a cumulative G.P.A. of 3.0 or greater - copy of resume or curriculum vitae - copy of current, unencumbered RN license - APRN (advanced practice registered nurse) certification. - NBCRNA (National Board of Certification and Recertification for Nurse Anesthetists) certified nurses must also provide transcripts. - Evidence of 500 hours of clinical practice for those seeking the Nurse Executive program option (nurses who are not APRN certified must provide proof of 500 supervised clinical/practicum hours completed while enrolled in an MSN program by submitting official transcripts as well as transcripts demonstrating graduate learning in pharmacology, physical assessment, and pathophysiology).
-Students who have not completed 500 supervised clinical hours may apply to Francis Marion University and complete DNP 845 Independent Study (3) which has 135 clinical hours and/ or APRN 713 Executive Practicum (3) which has 135 clinical hours.
-Students who have not completed graduate learning in pharmacology, physical assessment, and pathophysiology must complete DNP 809 Advanced Assessment and Pharmacological Effects on the Pathophysiology of Body Systems (3). - three (3) letters of professional recommendation addressing the candidate's strengths, and ability to succeed in the program with one coming from a current supervisor. - admission essay (approximately 500 words) in which the applicant must address the following: - Identify an area of interest (administrative or clinical). - Describe why you are interested in this area. - Identify a potential clinical issue that warrants an interventional plan. - Discuss how this issue is relevant to the current healthcare environment. - Elaborate on why the issue is an evidenced-based practice subject.

-- Synthesize how the issue is relevant to the role of the DNPprepared nurse and the implementation of evidence-based practice.
+- graduate application - official Academic Transcripts from all colleges and universities attended - official academic transcripts from all colleges and universities attended that indicates the applicant has completed a Master of Science (Nursing) degree with a cumulative G.P.A. of 3.0 or greater - copy of resume or curriculum vitae - copy of current, unencumbered RN license - APRN (advanced practice registered nurse) certification. - NBCRNA (National Board of Certification and Recertification for Nurse Anesthetists) certified nurses must also provide transcripts. - three (3) letters of professional recommendation addressing the candidate's strengths, and ability to succeed in the program with one coming from a current supervisor. - admission essay (approximately 500 words) in which the applicant must address the following: - Identify an area of interest (Advanced Practice). - Describe why you are interested in this area. - Identify a potential clinical issue that warrants an interventional plan. - Discuss how this issue is relevant to the current healthcare environment. - Elaborate on why the issue is an evidenced-based practice subject. - Synthesize how the issue is relevant to the role of the DNPprepared nurse and the implementation of evidence-based practice.

 Progression policies in the DNP program will be in compliance with the FMU catalog for graduate programs.
-In order for a student to successfully progress through the DNP program, the student must complete his or her degree within an eight-year period; achieve course grades of C or better; and maintain a 3.0 cumulative grade point average for all graduate courses.
+In order for a student to successfully progress through the DNP program, the student must complete his or her degree within a six-year period; achieve course grades of C or better; and maintain a 3.0 cumulative grade point average for all graduate courses.
 Students will be allowed to retake one course due to academic failure; no retaking of courses will be permitted for clinical failures.

-REQUIREMENTS FOR DOCTORATE OF NURSING (DNP) PRACTICE DEGREE
+REQUIREMENTS FOR DOCTOR OF NURSING (DNP) PRACTICE DEGREE

-To receive a Doctorate of Nursing Practice (DNP) degree from FMU, a student must fulfill the following requirements:
+To receive a Doctor of Nursing Practice (DNP) degree from FMU, a student must fulfill the following requirements:

-- Complete all graduate credit hours within their plan of study, which includes at least 500 practicum hours post-master's and at least 1,000 clinical hours post-baccalaureate. - Complete one of the three programs of DNP study: - Full-time option for APRNs and non-APRNs to DNP (Table 1.) - Full-time option for BS(N) to DNP APRN program option (Table 2.) - Non-APRNs will also need DNP 809 if they have not had a graduate course in physical assessment, pharmacology, and pathophysiology. - Achieve a 3.0 overall grade point average for all graduate courses. - Make application for graduation at the beginning of the semester in which the last course will be taken.
+- Complete all graduate credit hours within their plan of study, which includes at least 500 practicum hours post-master's and at least 1,000 clinical hours post-baccalaureate. - Complete a DNP program of study: - Full-time option for APRNs to DNP - Full-time option for BS(N) to DNP APRN program option - Achieve a 3.0 overall grade point average for all graduate courses. - Make application for graduation at the beginning of the semester in which the last course will be taken.

-GRADUATE COURSES FOR DOCTORATE OF NURSING PRACTICE (DNP)
+GRADUATE COURSES FOR DOCTOR OF NURSING PRACTICE (DNP)